 Though borrowers often pay less each month using one of these plans, they’ll generally pay significantly more in total interest over the duration of the drawn-out loan.

 A little good news: Any student debt that was forgiven used to be taxed as ordinary income, but the 2021 COVID relief package put a stop to that, at least through 2025.

-Another way to potentially lower your monthly payments without deferring your loans (and accruing interest) is by refinancing your student loans (different from consolidating federal student loans with a Direct Consolidation Loan, when the rate is determined by the weighted average of the loans, rounded up a hair).
+Another way to potentially lower your monthly payments without deferring your loans (and accruing interest) is by refinancing your college loans (different from consolidating federal student loans with a Direct Consolidation Loan, when the rate is determined by the weighted average of the loans, rounded up a hair).

 With refinancing, a private lender pays off your loans (both federal and private) with one new loan, ideally with a lower interest rate.

 A decrease in an interest rate while maintaining the loan’s duration is a compelling way to both save money each month and over the life of the loan.
 To understand how a change of even 1% can affect how much interest you’ll pay on a loan over time, you might want to play around with this calculator.

 If you refinance federal student loans, it is important to understand that you will lose access to federal programs such as income-driven repayment and loan forgiveness as well as future benefits applicable to federally held loans.
 Be sure to consider this carefully before refinancing.